Learn about our ESDL Family

 Graduate Student

-Sophie is a third-year graduate student in the Early Social Development Lab.
+Sophie is a fifth-year graduate student in the Early Social Development Lab.
 Her research interests are focused on reputation and impression management in children, specifically working to understand age of development and which environments may impact reputation management behaviors.
 She received her B.A. in Cognitive Sciences and Psychology from Rice University.

 Contact Sophie: [email protected]

 Em Berman